HSOFEUP/431homework/HW4/README.md

 2. The [R Markdown](https://github.com/THOMASELOVE/431homework/blob/master/HW4/431-sketch4-2017.Rmd) for the Sketch is also now available.

+3. The [rubric for grading the assignment](https://github.com/THOMASELOVE/431homework/blob/master/HW4/431-rubric4-2017.pdf) is also available.

-Other materials (grades and rubric) will be available soon.
+Grades will be available soon.